HoofsnHorns Farm Sanctuary

 he could not

-if he could have stood he will still fall short of being able to nurse his own mother, if he lived that long
+if he could stand he will still fall short of being able to nurse his own mother, if he lived that long

 later that evening we got the call to come and pick him up, he still had not stood on his own